codebangla/wp-slippry-slider/README.md

 cbwps_slider();
 ?>

-4. Upload some images and add title for each post in slippry slider menu of the dashboard
+4. Upload some images and add title for each post in slippry slider menu of the dashboard.